-All school-to-home communication is provided in both English and Spanish.
-Students are given a monthly calendar to take home which details daily activities and events.
-Blackboard is an Internet-based telephone messaging system that forwards personalized messages from school staff to each student's home.
+School-to-home communication is provided in both English and Spanish.
+Poplar Elementary School's website may be accessed at www.fusd.net.
+TeleParent is an Internet-based telephone messaging system that forwards personalized messages from school staff to each student's home.
 On occasion, flyers are sent home to remind parents of school activities or important events.
-The school's new website is updated monthly and is a valuable resource featuring informational newsletters and website links that support Maple Elementary School's effort to create a positive learning environment.
+The school marquee is updated frequently with parent reminders and special announcements.